mikul1999-pixel/go-explorer/README.md

 - Root directory sandboxing (no path escape)
 - Overwrite is forbidden and will return with an error
 - Includes pluggable auth middleware (headers or shared secret)
-    - Assumes the api will be behind a valid IDP method
+    - Assumes the api will be behind a trusted identity-aware proxy method
-    - Not a replacement for third-party authentication
+    - Not a replacement for IDP authentication
     - Can be enabled or disabled in ```.env```